 Unmarried fathers will become guardians of their children automatically as part of fundamental changes to family law introduced by Frances Fitzgerald yesterday.

 The justice minister signed the commencement order for eight sections of the Children and Family Relationship Act 2015.
 The legislation grants unmarried fathers automatic guardianship rights after they have lived with their partner and child for a certain period of time.
 Men must have cohabited with the mother for a year, including three months after the child was born.The cohabitation period will start to count from yesterday, so men who are already fathers will have to wait a year before they are covered by the new law.
+Divorce and separation can be a tricky process but the more information an individual finds out about their legal entitlements, the better.
+Youtube channels of lawyers, such as Jennifer Croker and even your local family lawyer, could be potentially good places to start finding out information.

 The change will also allow a person other than a parent to apply to become a child’s guardian.
 This could be good news for grandparents that may take care of the children.
 To learn more about grandparents rights in texas, for example, people could contact their local attorney to see how grandparents can play a bigger part in some children’s lives.